Malolactic Fermentation in Champagne: Creaminess or Freshness?

 The Art of Conscious Decision

-What particularly fascinates me as The Champagne Guy: malolactic fermentation is not a technical necessity, but a conscious style decision.
+What fascinates me as The Champagne Guy: malolactic fermentation isn't a technical necessity, but a conscious style decision.
 Every producer defines their champagne philosophy with it.

-The great houses like Dom Pérignon or Louis Roederer conduct malo and thereby create their characteristic opulence.
-Purists like Jacquesson or some grower champagnes forgo it and focus on crystalline clarity.
+The great houses like Dom Pérignon or Louis Roederer carry out malo and create their characteristic opulence.
+Purists like Jacquesson or some grower-champagnes forgo it and focus on crystalline clarity.

-My conclusion: Both approaches have their justification.
-Malo makes champagne more accessible and harmonious – avoiding it preserves freshness and terroir expression.
-As a champagne lover, I appreciate this diversity that malolactic fermentation gives us as a stylistic tool.
+My conclusion: Both paths have their merit.
+Malo makes champagne more accessible and harmonious, avoiding it preserves freshness and terroir expression.
+As a champagne lover, I appreciate this diversity that malolactic fermentation gives us as a style tool.

-The next bottle you open – pay conscious attention to this.
-You'll be surprised how clearly this one cellar technique shows itself in the glass.
+The next bottle you open, pay conscious attention to this.
+You'll be surprised how clearly this one cellar technique shows in the glass.

 Questions about this article?